NVIDIA/modulus-launch/examples/weather/fcn_sfno/README.md

 mpirun -np <num_GPUs> python train.py
 ```

-If running in a docker container, you may need to include the `--allow-run-as-root` in
+If running inside a docker container, you may need to include the `--allow-run-as-root`
-the multi-GPU run command.
+in the multi-GPU run command.

 Progress and loss logs can be monitored using Weights & Biases.
 To activate that,
 set `wandb_mode` to `online` in the `constants.py`.
 This requires to have an active